wsmelojr/blockmeter/README.md

 * [keygen-ecdsa.py](clients/keygen-ecdsa.py): It is a simple Python script that generates a pair of ECDSA keys.
 These keys are necessary to run all the other modules.
 * [register-ecdsa.py](clients/register-ecdsa.py): It invokes the *registerMeter* chaincode, that appends a new meter digital asset into the ledger.
 You must provide the respective ECDSA public key.
 * [verify-ecdsa.py](clients/verify-ecdsa.py): It works as a client that verifies if a given digital signature corresponds to the meter's private key.
 The client must provide a piece of information and the respective digital signature.
 The client module will inform **True** for a legitimate signature and **False** in the opposite.
+* [verify-ecdsa-regMeter-mp.py](clients/verify-ecdsa-regMeter-mp.py): This module is part of the multiprocessing client test and registers of all the meter IDs that will be used by the multiprocess client.
+* [verify-ecdsa-chkSign-mp.py](clients/verify-ecdsa-chkSign-mp.py): This module is a modifying in the multi thread client which enables multi processes and must be executed only after [verify-ecdsa-regMeter-mp.py](clients/verify-ecdsa-regMeter-mp.py).
+Also, the informed parameter must be the same in both modules.The signature checking returned **True** or **False**

 ## Using the Hyperledger Explorer